Skip to content

 • 1st Column (required, str): Unique dataset identifier (avoid whitespace; prefer - to _).

-• 2nd Column (required, str): Path to the transcript‑indexed SGE file in CartLoader format, generated from SGE Format Conversion.
+• 2nd Column (required, str): Path to the transcript-indexed SGE file in CartLoader format, generated from the SGE format conversion step above.

 • 3rd Column (optional, str): Dataset title.
 Quote the value when whitespace is involved.